Sylius/Sylius/docs/cookbook/paypal.rst

 Add a payment method with the Paypal Expresss gateway in the Admin Panel
 ------------------------------------------------------------------------

-* Create a new payment method and choose the ``Paypal Express Checkout`` gateway for it.
+* Create a new payment method, choose the ``Paypal Express Checkout`` gateway for it and enable it in chosen channels.

 Go to the ``http://localhost:8000/admin/payment-methods/new`` url.